SoundDevOps/test-templates/Docs/bootnode-setup.md

 ![wizard-1](https://raw.githubusercontent.com/soundchain/test-templates/dev/Docs/deployment1.png)

 9. **Owner Keypass**: Enter owner's passphrase (password) for the mining key.
 The content of the field will be hidden, instead you'll see black dots.
 10. **Admin username**: Think up a login account name on your virtual machine.
 It may contain only lower case latin letters and numbers, also it should start with a letter.
 An example of a valid username is `azureuser`.
-This name will not be used in the Oracles-PoA network, and is only used to identify you when connecting to the virtual machine.
+This name will not be used in the Soundchain-PoA network, and is only used to identify you when connecting to the virtual machine.

 11. **Ssh Public Key**:
 * _On Mac OS X_: switch to the "Terminal" application opened on the previous step and paste the following command into the terminal, then hit ENTER